Perfect for Valentine’s Day, these 4 sparkling rosés start as low as $15

 Pale salmon in color and slightly bitter on the finish with flavors of orange peel and clove, this refreshing wine has a lively edge to it.
 ABV: 11 percent.

 Imported by Tri-Vin, distributed by DMV: Available in the District at Paul’s of Chevy Chase, Rodman’s.
-Available in Maryland at 925 Liquors in Waldorf; ABD Liquor in Prince Frederick; BK Miller Meats & Liquor in Clinton; the Breadery in Catonsville; Castle Beer, Liquor and Wine in Williamsport; Cheers in Berlin; Downtown Beer and Wine in North Bethesda; Dunkirk Marketplace in Dunkirk; Pinky & Pepe’s Grape Escape in Gaithersburg; Kingsview Beer & Wine and Village West Liquor in Germantown; Leonardtown Wine & Spirits in Leonardtown; Marlin Market in Pocomoke City; Northridge Wine & Spirits in Ellicott City; Pigtown Wine, Beer & Liquor and Pratt Liquors in Baltimore; Presever Wine & Spirits in Hanover; Prime Beer & Wine, Snider’s Super Foods and Woodmoor Supermarket in Silver Spring; Town Market Basket Beer, Wine & Liquor in Snow Hill; Vino-2 Wine & Liquor in Charlotte Hall.
+Available in Maryland at 925 Liquors in Waldorf; ABD Liquor in Prince Frederick; BK Miller Meats & Liquor in Clinton; the Breadery in Catonsville; Castle Beer, Liquor and Wine in Williamsport; Cheers in Berlin; Downtown Beer and Wine in North Bethesda; Pinky & Pepe’s Grape Escape in Gaithersburg; Kingsview Beer & Wine and Leonardtown Wine & Spirits in Leonardtown; Marlin Market in Pocomoke City; Northridge Wine & Spirits in Ellicott City; Pigtown Wine, Beer & Liquor and Pratt Liquors in Baltimore; Presever Wine & Spirits in Hanover; Prime Beer & Wine, Snider’s Super Foods and Woodmoor Supermarket in Silver Spring; Town Market Basket Beer, Wine & Liquor in Snow Hill; Vino-2 Wine & Liquor in Charlotte Hall.

 Fossa Mala Amore Cabernet Sauvignon 2018